asmotor/asmotor/doc/LinkerGameboy.md

 | Binary | -fbin |
 | Nintendo Game Boy ROM | -fngb |

+### Game Boy ROM (-fngb)

+The Game Boy format is a binary format.
+Game Boy images must start with a particular header.
+The linker does not produce this header automatically, but it does calculate the correct checksum.

+The first object's first section must contain this header.
+Alternatively it's possible to specify a load address for a section and place it at the right address.

+The normal mode supports banks.
+The linker will distribute CODE and DATA sections, filling up the lower banks first.
+Sections may also specify a particular bank if necessary.

 ## Machine definitions
 These machine definitions declare either an unbanked 32 KiB ROM image or a banked ROM image which can be much larger.